openframeworks/ofSite/_documentation/math/ofVec2f.markdown

 write by half, at the same time making your code much easier to read and understand!

-\sa ofVec3f for 3D vectors
+See also: ofVec3f for 3D vectors

-\sa ofVec4f for 4D vectors
+See also: ofVec4f for 4D vectors